Forcing 4-time surgically-operated Opuni to sit in ‘virtual’ trial will be taking Ghana to the ‘dark ages’ – Lawyer

 In his view, granting that request by the chief state attorney will be taking Ghana to the “Dark Ages”.

-Four separate surgeries on his left eye compelled Dr. Opuni to miss the resumption of his trial on Tuesday, 11 October 2022, after a two-month break.
+Four separate surgeries on his left eye compelled Dr Opuni to miss the resumption of his own trial on Tuesday, 11 October 2022, after a two-month break.

 They have all pleaded not guilty to the offences and are on a GHS300,000 self-recognisance bail in the more-than-four-year-old trial.